ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

 ![Boxed Array](/media/tutorials/boxedarray.png)

-No prizes for guessing that the array of unboxed integers is much faster than the array of boxed integers.
+(No prizes for guessing that the array of unboxed integers is much faster than the array of boxed integers.)

 In addition, because there are fewer separate allocations, garbage collection is much faster and simpler on the array of unboxed objects.

-In C or C++ you should have no problems constructing either of the two types of arrays above.
-In Java, you have two types, `int` which is unboxed and `Integer` which is boxed, and hence considerably less efficient.
+In C or C++, you shouldn't have problems constructing either of the two array types above.
+In Java, you have two types, `int` which is unboxed and `Integer` which is boxed, hence considerably less efficient.
 In OCaml, the basic types are all unboxed.

 ## Aliases for Function Names and Arguments
-It's possible to use this as a neat trick to save typing: aliasing function names, and function arguments.
+It's possible to use this as a neat trick to save typing: aliasing function names and function arguments.

-Although we haven't looked at object-oriented programming (that's the subject for the ["Objects" section](/docs/objects)), here's an example from OCamlNet of an aliased function call.
+Although we haven't looked at object-oriented programming (that's the subject for the ["Objects" section](/docs/objects)), here's an example of an aliased function call from OCamlNet.
 All you need to know is that `cgi # output # output_string "string"` is a method call, similar to `cgi.output().output_string ("string")` in Java.